matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/analytics/activity-by-endpoint.md

  < placeholder for video >

-### Selecting Tyk Classic APIs endpoints to be tracked
+### Selecting Tyk Classic API endpoints to be tracked
 If you are working with Tyk Classic APIs then you must add a new `track_endpoints` object to the `extended_paths` section of your API definition.

 The `track_endpoints` object has the following configuration: